 Data Settings allow you to customize the occupational and industry data you would like to see throughout the site.
 What Data Settings can I Change?
 The CVSuite allows for the inclusion or exclusion of NAICS and SOC codes and class of worker in the data seen throughout the site.
 As of April 1, 2015 data versioning can also be changed.
 Default Data Settings The CVSuite contains 97 industries (by NAICS code) total and by default 72 NAICS codes are selected.
 The CVSuite contains 85 occupations (by SOC code) total and by default 59 SOC codes are selected.
 The default for class of worker … Continued

 The current region and year of the data displays in the right-hand corner of the main navigation.
 For your first visit to the tool, we have preset a region.
-To change the region, use the “edit” button to enter Region Selection.
+To change the region, use the “SELECT REGION” button to enter Region Selection.
 The current region is displayed in the dropdown where “Denver Counties – county level” is shown.
 Below in the section titled “Selected Counties,” it shows that Broomfield, Denver, and Adams counties are the counties making up the user-defined region titled “Denver Counties.”

 1. On the main navigation, choose account settings from the dropdown with your account name 2.
 Scroll to the bottom of the page, click the “Change password” link in the Account Details section 3.
 Enter the new password and confirm, then click “Save.”